Blue/ Black/ Splash Ameraucana

 Standard of Perfection:

 We offer pure lines but select primarily on egg color, vigor and temperament.
 If you are a breeder looking for specific SOP traits please contact us to ensure our stock will be the right fit for your breeding goals.
+Its worth noting that we will do our best to accommodate color requests but unfortunately due to the unpredictability of hatches can not guarantee specific colors.

 Additional information